U.S.A. Based Manufacturer.

 In a process where ambient humidity will ruin the product, HaF can integrate a dehumidifier and design all welds in either food grade or USDA grade standards when necessary.
 HaF also incorporates a series of pistons as flow enhancement tools to blow cool, dry air over the salt to reduce ambient humidity and uses pneumatic thumpers to break up clumps so that they will not form due to settling.

 HaF has the expertise and experience to accommodate a wide range of needs when it comes to the material handling of strong chlorides such as salt.
-We’re Ready to Connect with you and offer a customized solution and discuss your specific project needs.
+We’re Ready to Connect with you and offer a customized salt handling solution and discuss your specific project needs.

 Contact a HaF account manager today to discuss your options.